Farming

 • What will my retirement pension be?

-• When will I receive my full pension?
+• On what date will I have a full pension?

-• What capital will be available to me after the sale
+• What will my available capital be after the sale?

-• Are any buildings constructed on the land of a third party?
+• Are there buildings constructed on a third party's land?

-• Is there joint ownership or ownership dismemberment?
+• Is there joint ownership or split ownership (démembrement)?

-• Will my landowners agree to transfer their land to my buyers?
+• Will my landlords agree to transfer their land to my successors?

 • How can I make a prospective buyer want to take over my farm?

-• Should landscaping be carried out, access and traffic routes reviewed, etc.?
+• Should landscaping be done, or access and circulation roads be reviewed?

-The minimum period will be around 6 months between the time the property is put up for sale and the time the final sale can be signed.
+The minimum duration will be around 6 months between the time the property is listed and the moment the final sale can be signed.

-The 1st stage is to find a buyer and then reach an agreement with that buyer.
-And making sure that the financing for the project is feasible.
-It's hard to count on less than a month to do this, with an average period of 6 to 8 months that can take up to a year or even longer.
+Indeed, the 1st step is to find a candidate and then reach an agreement with that buyer, while ensuring the feasibility of the project's financing.
+It is difficult to expect less than a month for this, with an average duration of 6 to 8 months that can take up to a year or more.

-In fact, it is often necessary to wait 2 months to obtain a financing agreement once the financing application has been submitted, which requires an economic study to be carried out beforehand (a delay of 2 to 3 months).
+In fact, it often takes 2 months to obtain a financing agreement after the application is submitted, which requires the prior completion of an economic study (2 to 3 months lead time).

-A preliminary sales agreement then has to be drawn up and signed.
-This phase also takes at least 1 month, with an average of 2 months.
+Next, a sales agreement (compromis de vente) must be drafted and signed.
+Allow at least 1 month for this phase, with an average duration of 2 months.

-We then enter the administrative procedures for the sale.
-The notary must notify the proposed sale to the SAFER, which has 2 months to make its decision.
-An application for authorisation to farm must also be submitted.
-This procedure takes a minimum of 4 months, but can take longer depending on how long it takes to inform the owners.
-Not to mention the risk of extending the deadline by 2 months.
-So you need to allow at least 4 months, with an average of 6 months.
+We then enter the administrative procedures of the sale.
+The notary must notify the SAFER of the sale project, which has a 2-month period to make its decision.
+An application for authorization to operate (autorisation d’exploiter) under structural regulations must also be filed.
+This procedure takes at least 4 months but can be extended depending on the time needed to inform landowners.
+Not to mention the risk of a 2-month extension of the deadline.
+Therefore, expect at least 4 months of delay with an average of 6 months.

-All that remains is for the notaire to draw up the final deed of sale, obtain the necessary financing in return for the guarantees, and arrange the sale.
-This process can be covered by the other deadlines or take a further 2 months.
+Finally, the notary must draft the final deed, obtain the release of funds in exchange for guarantees, and set the sale appointments.
+This process can be covered by the other delays or take an additional 2 months.

-If the buyer applies for start-up aid, the time required to validate the Personal Professional Project (PPP) and the Business Plan (PE) is at least 1 year.
-The impact on the duration of the sale will depend on how far the applicant has progressed with these procedures prior to the proposed purchase.
+If the buyer is seeking start-up grants (aides à l’installation), the time required for the validation of the Professional Personal Project (PPP) and the Business Plan (PE) is at least 1 year.
+The impact on the sale duration will depend on the candidate's progress in these preliminary steps prior to their purchase project.

-In summary, here are the timescales you can expect to see for the sale of a farm:
+In summary, here are the timelines you can expect for the completion of a farm sale:

 Finding a buyer